Aswintechie/ttperf/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## ⚠️ Disclaimer

+This tool is an independent utility that interfaces with Tenstorrent's TT-Metal profiling tools.
+It is not affiliated with or endorsed by Tenstorrent Inc. The tool serves as a convenience wrapper around existing TT-Metal profiling infrastructure.

 ## 🐛 Issues

 If you encounter any issues, please [create an issue](https://github.com/Aswintechie/ttperf/issues) on GitHub.